soto-nicole/sem-coursework/use-cases/use-case-9.md

 ### Goal in Context

-As a member of the Marketing team, I want to produce a report showing the number of people who speak certain languages across the world so that I can find the most spoken languages to prioritise translation efforts for global marketing campaigns.
+As a Marketing Translator, I want to produce a report showing the number of people who speak certain languages across the world so that
+I can find the most spoken languages to prioritise translation efforts for global marketing campaigns.

 ### Scope